eusoubrasileiro/netpkt_vidcls/python/Classification.md

 ### Training and Classification

 For creating training data use a specific local machine, no mix of clients.
 For classification use the lan router local network interface and many clients can be classified at once at every 5 seconds.

+### Lessons Learned

+Model so far with ExtraTrees (default parameters) is getting aroung 93% mean accuracy with 10 seconds window.
+Using smaller windows decrease accuracy.
+Removing entropy features also decreases accuracy.
+Already selected the best first 11 features.